AICC/CMI-5_Spec_Current/best_practices/index.md

 ### Best Practice #{% increment bpCount %} – Fetch URLs

-* The Fetch URL should be unique for each session.
+* The Fetch URL must be unique for each session.
 * The Fetch URL must only return an auth token on the first call.
 (Subsequent calls must return an error – i.e. it should be a “one time use” URL)
 * The Fetch URL should not reuse auth tokens.
 * The Fetch URL should return a 4xx HTTP error if an HTTP method other than POST is used.